Getting started

 StormWeaver stores test scenarios in the scenarios

-folder, written in lua.
+folder, written in Lua.

-There is a scenario called example
+There is a scenario called basic

 with lots of comments intended as a first example.